HOME Kansai Wakayama Kumano Kodo, Shingu, Shirahama Kumano Sanzan: Explore Wakayama's 3 Sacred Shrines in the Land of the Gods

 ▲There are 158 stone steps leading up to the Kumano Hongu Grand Shrine

-After you arrive at the Kumano Hongu Grand Shrine in Tanabe City, Wakayama Prefecture, pass under the Torii gate and head towards the stone stairs going up to the main shrine.
+After arriving at Kumano Hongu Grand Shrine in Tanabe City, Wakayama Prefecture, pass through the Torii gate and make your way to the stone stairs that lead up to the main shrine.

-The center of the path is for use by the gods, so etiquette dictates that you ascend from the right side of the stairs and descend from the left side.
-Rows of straight-growing trees line the path towards heaven.
-Dedication banners line both sides of the stairway leading to the shrine.
+In keeping with tradition, the center of the path is reserved for the gods, so it's customary to ascend on the right side of the stairs and descend on the left.
+The path is lined with tall, straight trees, creating a serene atmosphere that feels like a journey toward heaven.
+Dedication banners flank both sides of the stairway, guiding you to the shrine.

 ▲ Goshaden (main building of the shrine)